ivycat/posts-in-page/readme.txt

 2. Embed shortcodes directly in your template using `do_shortcode`.

 == Changelog ==

+= 1.5.0 =
+* Add templates folder to structure and moved default template there
+* Fix pagination issues #42, 59

 = 1.4.0 =
 * Fix bug preventing including or excluding multiple post_types or categories